earchibong/devops_projects/docker.md

 <br>

-### Connecting to the MySQL server from a second container running the MySQL client utility
+### Connect to the MySQL server from a second container running the MySQL client utility

 The good thing about this approach is that you do not have to install any client tool on your laptop, and you do not need to connect directly to the container running the MySQL server.